benjaminwillett/GoPro/index.md

 ## Welcome to my GoPro page

-automating photography/video with python and gopro session/Hero3+
+Automating photography/video with python and gopro session/Hero3+

 ### Markdown